janolivermr/janolivermr.github.io/_posts/2019-01-02-how-i-almost-didnt-get-home-for-christmas.markdown

 image: /images/departureboard.jpg
 ---
 December 21st was a normal day like any other for me.
-I had just finished packing up all my things for my flight to visit my family over Christmas.
-I figured that leaving apartment around two hours and 45 minutes before the flight was about right.
-10 minutes before I wanted to leave I received a text message from Lufthansa:
-"We apologize that your flight has been cancelled."
+I had just finished packing up all my things for my flight to visit my family over Christmas, readyto leave my apartment around two hours and 45 minutes before the flight.
+Ten minutes before I wanted to leave I received a text message from Lufthansa: "We apologize that your flight has been cancelled."

 At the time I was actually just messaging with my family about my arrival time and them picking me up at the airport.
 My original schedule had me going from